What is Power Ledger?

 The POWR tokens are the fuel which powers the ecosystem and makes it work.
 POWR tokens are needed to be able to generate and trade SPARKZ tokens.
 POWR tokens also act as a bond backing for SPARKZ tokens guaranteeing that they have value.

-POWR tokens can be purchased from the exchanges: Binance, Bittrex, Cryptopia, and Coinspot.
+POWR tokens can be purchased from crypto exchanges such as: Binance, Bittrex and some others.
 There is a supply of one billion POWR tokens, and as more participants trade peer-to-peer on the platform, the more constrained the supply of POWR tokens becomes, therefore, determining the price.

 Power Ledger is a fascinating and ambitious project that demonstrates how blockchain technology can be utilized to bring about positive change in society.